 RSE, which brings an understanding of what is and is not acceptable in a relationship, can lead to disclosure of a child protection issue.
 Therefore, staff must be aware of the procedures to follow.
 It is of paramount importance that the staff are aware of the guidance and channels for confidentiality which appear in our Safeguarding and Child Protection policies.
-Any concerns will be shared with Kate Slatcher, the designated safeguarding lead.
+Any concerns will be shared with the Designated Safeguard Lead (DSL) Angharad Davies.